gageirwin-python-tools/NFCU-Job-Notifier/README.md

-# NFCU Job Notifier
+# 🌐 NFCU Job Notifier
- A Python applicain to send Discord webhooks for new/removed jobs for NFCU
+ A Python application to send Discord webhooks for new/removed jobs for NFCU